 * The Waco Knitting Mill was established in 1901 and employed 25 people who produced hosiery.
 The building was one story with a basement, and operated six days a week.
 Mr. M.E.
 Goode, brother of Dr. Noah Goode, was elected manager from 1901 - 1902.
 It was a short lived venture.

 • A cemetery was established in Waco in 1887.
 However, in 1906 a law was adopted, following the typhoid epidemic of 1905-06, prohibiting burials in the Town.
 The local doctor was afraid the Town’s water might become contaminated from the cemetery.
 That law still stands in Waco’s books.

 • The first religious service in the Town of Waco itself was held on June 5, 1886, in Waco Academy.
 There was once a Waco Presbyterian Church that was established in the 1890s.
-However, the church was never successful, and in 1919 it merged with Cherryville Presbyterian Church.
+However, the church was never successful, and on April 12, 1919 25 members from the Waco Presbyterian Church were received into the membership of the Cherryville Presbyterian Church.

 • The First Waco School opened in 1880, and operated in the same location until its closure.
 The high school opened on August 17, 1903, under the direction of Professor M. B. Clegg.
 In the mid-1950s, under the direction of its own school board, Waco School held the distinction of having Cleveland County’s first school library, school lunchroom, and Activity Bus.

 • A poultry yard was established near Waco in 1902 under the name of W. F. Sisk & Company.
 Members of the firm were W. F. Sisk, the Reverend Ira Erwin and Horace Sisk.